 Studying in the UK comes with the benefit of a wide range of courses to choose from.
 There are, approximately, 150,000 courses offered by colleges and universities across Scotland, Wales, Northern Ireland, and England.
 Students can also contact the institutes directly for a prospectus.
 You can also choose to save an additional year, by combining the Master’s programme with the PhD.

-The education system in the UK is highly interactive where the lecturers and the students freely communicate with each other thus providing learners, the freedom of combining different subjects into a single study course.
+The education system in the UK is highly interactive where the lecturers and the students freely communicate with each other thus providing learners, the freedom to combine different subjects into a single study course.

 Research infrastructure